DreamHelium/dhlrc/README.md

 ### Main Program

-Main program uses the new translation process, copy `lang/` in repo to the executable file's directory.
-Later version will throw a warning for the translation file not found (Since there's no content in the code, which will affect the normal use when it's no translation).

-**Update: The translation will use `gettext` anyway, after it's done the copy process is of no need and you could use the program even without translation.**
+**Update: The translation is using `gettext` anyway, you could use the program even without translation and it will detect whether you can use it.**

 Function 1 (Litematica material list with recipe combination) currently doesn't use the translation process (translation there is only valid for block name), if could enter the program, enter 1 to enter this function.